 Any student who experiences an interruption of their education and chooses to return to Unitech Training Academy to continue a program they were previously enrolled in shall be considered a re-entry student.
-Students who have been out of their program for longer than one year or who have experienced an interruption in their education in the Early Childhood Ancillary Certificate or IT Support Specialist programs must restart the program from the beginning.
+Students who have been out of their program for longer than one year or who have experienced an interruption in their education in the Early Childhood Ancillary Certificate program must restart the program from the beginning.
 Students may experience an interruption of their education for the following reasons.